ibm-cloud-docs/account/account_faq.md

 ## How do I create an account?
 {: #create-account}

-Go to https://console.bluemix.net, and click **Create a free account**.
-The type of account that's created is a Lite account, which never expires.
+Go to https://console.bluemix.net, and click **Create a free account** to create a Lite account that never expires.

 See [Lite account](/docs/account/index.html#liteaccount) for more details about the features that are included.

+## What is Cloud Foundry?
+{: #cloud-foundry}

+Cloud Foundry is an open source platform as a service (PaaS) option available through {{site.data.keyword.Bluemix_notm}} Public for building and deploying applications on the cloud.
+Cloud Foundry organizations and spaces are used within an {{site.data.keyword.Bluemix_notm}} account to organize and work with resources and apps available within specific regions.

+For more information about managing orgs and spaces, see [Adding orgs and spaces](/docs/account/orgs_spaces.html#orgsspacesusers).
+And, if you’re interested in learning more about how to provide access to resources in a Cloud Foundry space, see [Cloud Foundry access](/docs/iam/cfaccess.html#cfaccess).

+## Can I move an org to another account?
+{: #move-org-diff-account}

+At this time you can't migrate an org to a different account.

 ## Which Cloud Foundry regions can I use?
 {: #whichregions}